-Sustainable is another label used for renewable sources of energy.
-In other words, geothermal energy is a resource that can sustain its own consumption rate – Unlike conventional energy sources such as coal and fossil fuels.
+“Sustainable” is another label used for renewable sources of energy.
+In other words, geothermal energy is a resource that can sustain its own consumption rate – unlike conventional energy sources such as coal and fossil fuels.

-3. Massive Potential
+3. Massive potential

 We can predict the power output of a geothermal power plant with remarkable accuracy.
-This is not the case with solar and wind (where weather plays a huge part in power production).
-Geothermal power plants are therefore excellent for meeting the base load energy demand.
+This is not the case with solar and wind, where weather plays a huge part in power production.
+Geothermal power plants are therefore excellent for meeting the baseload energy demand.

 Geothermal power plants have a high capacity factor — actual power output is very close to total installed capacity.

-5. Great for Heating and Cooling
+5. Great for heating and cooling

 We've seen a tremendous growth in the number of homeowners that utilize geothermal heating/cooling in the last couple of years.

-Disadvantages of Geothermal Energy
+Disadvantages of geothermal energy

-1. Environmental Issues
+1. Environmental issues

-2. Surface Instability (Earthquakes)
+2. Surface instability (earthquakes)

 Earthquakes can be triggered due to hydraulic fracturing, which is an intrinsic part of developing enhanced geothermal system (EGS) power plants.

-Just a couple of years ago (January 1997), the construction of a geothermal power plant in Switzerland triggered an earthquake with a magnitude of 3.4 on the Richter scale.
+In 2006, the construction of a geothermal power plant in Switzerland triggered an earthquake with a magnitude of 3.4 on the Richter scale.

 Commercial geothermal power projects are expensive.
-The exploration and drilling of new reservoirs come with a steep price tag (typically half the costs).
-Total costs usually end up somewhere between $2 – 7 million for a geothermal power plant with a capacity of 1 megawatt (MW).
+Total installation costs usually end up somewhere between $2.5–5 million for a geothermal power plant with a capacity of 1 megawatt (MW).

-As previously mentioned, most geothermal resources cannot be utilized in a cost-effective manner, at least not with current technology, level of subsidies and energy prices.
+As previously mentioned, most geothermal resources cannot be utilized in a cost-effective manner, at least not with current technology, level of subsidies, and energy prices.

-4. Location Specific
+4. Location specific

-5. Sustainability Issues
+5. Sustainability issues

 Rainwater seeps through the earth’s surface and into the geothermal reservoirs over thousands of years.
 Studies show that the reservoirs can be depleted if the fluid is removed faster than replaced.

 Geothermal power is sustainable if reservoirs are properly managed.
 This is not an issue for residential geothermal heating and cooling, where geothermal energy is being used differently than in geothermal power plants.

-The bottom line is this: Geothermal energy is generally regarded as environmentally friendly, sustainable and reliable.
+The bottom line is this: Geothermal energy is generally regarded as environmentally friendly, sustainable, and reliable.
 This makes geothermal energy a no-brainer in some places, but heavy upfront costs stops us from realizing the full potential.

-How much influence geothermal power will have on our energy systems in the future depends on technological advancements, energy prices and politics (subsidies).
+How much influence geothermal power will have on our energy systems in the future depends on technological advancements, energy prices, and politics (subsidies).
 No one really knows what the situation will look one or two decades down the line.